silk-us/silk-sdp-powershell-sdk/Help/SDPHostMapping.md

 Optional
 * `-volumeName` - [string] - Provide name for the desired volume you wish to map.
 * `-viewName` - [string] - Provide name for the desired snapshot view you wish to map.
-* `-lun` - [int] - Configure a specific lun ID rather than letting the system use the next available.

 Examples: